MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     pip show qsharp
     ```

-    You see the following output:
+    You should see the following output:

     ```bash
     Name: qsharp